tlitola/project/README.md

 yarn install
 ```

-Then copy and rename folder `certificates-example` to `certficates` and remove the example tag from the token names inside.
+Then copy and rename folder `certificates-example` to `certficates`.
 Optionally you can supply your own tokens and add certificates (see more under security)

 You'll also need to copy and rename `.env-example` to `.env`.
 You can further edit the file if you wish to change the default behavior (see Custom database).